konveyor/editor-extensions/docs/roadmap/stories/05-iterate_on_issue_resolution.md

 - Using diffs might be effective at scale, but feels like a poor/outdated user experience when compared to interactive code assistants

 - How to surface cascading changes across multiple files?
+Part of this answer is the Kai server should "fix the problem following the solution across whatever file changes are needed".
+Allowing meta-data display from the solution results along side the set of changes should cover this challenge.